What are your full names? When, where and how did you meet?

 Tell us about your food and drink…

 We ordered additional canapés to give our guests more choice.
-We had salmon roulade, duck arancini, chicken satay, mini Yorkshire puddings filled with beef and horseradish, pâté and bruschetta with mozzarella and tomato.
+We had salmon roulade, duck arancini, chicken satay, mini Yorkshire puddings filled with beef and horseradish, pâté and bruschetta.

 Our starter choices were cheese soufflé or white onion and truffle volute.
 Mains were chicken or sirloin steak, with all the trimmings of course!
 Dessert was sticky toffee pudding or passionfruit cheesecake.